The best 4-person tents: for group camping trips in any situation

 As lightweight as many backpacking tents, it could be carried alone in a backpack or easily split between two people.
 We wouldn’t recommend sleeping four adults in the bedroom, but there’s a good amount of room for three and it’s positively palatial for two.
 Two doors, each with their own wide porch, make it easy to pop in and out when sharing.
 There's also room to store your bag and boots next to you.

-The Dirt Motel's dome design is wind-resistant enough to take higher into the mountains, but although we found it waterproof enough to deal with a shower on test, 1,500mm of waterproofing might not be enough to deal with more heavier outbursts.
+The Dirt Motel's dome design is wind-resistant enough to take higher into the mountains, but although we found it waterproof enough to deal with a shower when testing, 1,500mm of waterproofing might not be enough to deal with more heavier outbursts.
 Like the MSR Zoic, the Dirt Motel's inner tent is made of ‘No-See-Um’ insect-stopping mesh that can be used in isolation on the hot summer nights.

 Read our full Kelty Dirt Motel review